syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

 ## Ways to bind data in Spreadsheet

-You can bind data in Spreadsheet with following ways,
+You can bind data to Spreadsheet in following ways,

 * Cell binding
 * Range binding
 * Sheet binding

 ### Cell Binding